LevelbossMike/ember-statecharts/README.md

 import { action } from '@ember/object';
 import { task } from 'ember-concurrency';

-import { matchesState, useMachine } from 'ember-statecharts';
+import { matchesState, Statechart } from 'ember-statecharts';
 import { Machine } from 'xstate';

-// @use (https://github.com/emberjs/rfcs/pull/567) is still WIP
-import { use } from 'ember-usable';
+import { use } from 'ember-could-get-used-to-this';

 function noop() {}